kenjdavidson/react-native-bluetooth-classic/BluetoothClassicExample/readme.md

 ## Running Application

 ### Android
-Once configured, the application can be run from a number of methods:

-1. Through VSCode using the commands
+When running the application on a live device, make sure you use the `adb reverse tcp:8081 tcp:8081` command documented on the [React Native Docs](https://facebook.github.io/react-native/docs/running-on-device#method-1-using-adb-reverse-recommended).

+#### Visual Studio Code
 ```
-Apple/Shift/P
-React-Native: Run Android on Emulator
+<Command Palette> React-Native: Run Android on Emulator
 ```

+#### Android Studio

-2. Through Android Studio clicking the `run` button
+`run` or `debug` button

 ### IOS